-2. Virus attack may damage this specific file and therefore the machine is unable to run it.
+2. Virus attacks may damage this specific file and therefore the machine is unable to run it.

-3. Another possibility is that the file is by mistakenly overwritten by corrupt or older version.
+3. Another possibility is that the file is mistakenly overwritten by corrupt or older version.

 4. Malware may have deleted the original file from the system and pretend itself as BTServer.exe.